I Go to Pieces

-"I Go to Pieces" is a song written by Del Shannon which became a Top Ten hit for Peter and Gordon on 20 February 1965.
+"I Go to Pieces" is a song written by Del Shannon which became a top ten hit for Peter and Gordon on 20 February 1965.
 The duo's fourth single, it was their first not to be written by John Lennon and Paul McCartney.

 Del Shannon

 Del Shannon had written "I Go to Pieces" for an R&B singer named Lloyd Brown whom Shannon discovered at a Michigan nightclub.
 Shannon arranged and produced Brown's recording but was unable to find a label interested in releasing the track.
-Shannon did attempt to record "I Go to Pieces" in the August 1964 session at Mira Sound Studios NYC, which yielded his single "Do You Wanna Dance" and its B-side "This is All I Have to Give."
+Shannon did attempt to record "I Go to Pieces" in the August 1964 session at Mira Sound Studios NYC, which yielded his single "Do You Wanna Dance" and its B-side "This Is All I Have to Give."
 However Shannon was unable to cut a satisfactory vocal of "I Go to Pieces" before the three hours booked for the session ran out.

 Following the success of the Peter and Gordon version of "I Go to Pieces," Del Shannon recorded the song at Bell Sound Studios in New York City in March 1965.
-Basing his version on the arrangement utilized by Peter and Gordon, Shannon's version of his own composition was effectively one of a number of covers of recent hits which comprised his album "One Thousand Six Hundred Sixty One Seconds with Del Shannon."
-Shannon also sang on the remake of "I Go to Pieces" by Nils Lofgren on his 1981 album "Night Fades Away."
-Del Shannon's final remake of "I Go To Pieces" appeared on his album "Rock On!," which was posthumously released by Jeff Lynne in 1991.
+Basing his version on the arrangement utilized by Peter and Gordon, Shannon's version of his own composition was effectively one of a number of covers of recent hits which comprised his album 1,661 Seconds with Del Shannon.
+Shannon also sang on the remake of "I Go to Pieces" by Nils Lofgren on his 1981 album Night Fades Away.
+Del Shannon's final remake of "I Go To Pieces" appeared on his album Rock On!, which was posthumously released by Jeff Lynne in 1991.
 It features a leaner arrangement (with Del Shannon not harmonizing with himself), little or no reverb on the drums, strings replaced by a synthesizer, and a sound typical of recordings produced or recorded by Lynne at this time.
 While Lynne produced other numbers on the album, this track was produced by Mike Campbell.
+It also features Tom Petty on backing vocals.